microsoft/azuredevopslabs/labs/devopsserver/releasemanagement/readme.md

     ![](images/004.png)

 1. There are many release pipeline templates available out of the box for common deployment scenarios.
-To start off with, select the **IIS website deployment** template and click **Apply**.
-This will provide the tasks required to deploy to an IIS instance running locally on the VM.
+To start off with, we will create a stage in the release pipeline that deploys the application to the IIS instance running on the VM.
+Select the **IIS website deployment** template and click **Apply**.
+This will provide the tasks required to deploy to IIS.

     ![](images/005.png)